-The winners of the 2018 Tällberg-SNF-Eliasson Global Leadership Prize provided something more than hope to a room full of rising leaders: they led a master-class in reconceiving challenges and possibilities.
+The Winners of the 2018 Tällberg-SNF-Eliasson Global Leadership Prize provided something more than hope to a room full of rising leaders: they led a master-class in reconceiving challenges and possibilities.

 In the nearly 40 years since a Swedish businessman named Bo Ekman created the Tällberg Foundation, both the world and his organization have changed dramatically.